Knowledge base

 Has this FAQ been helpful?

 This guide explains how to activate an out-of-office reply (automatic email message) on an email address managed with Infomaniak.
-This way, you can inform your correspondents that you are unable to respond to them immediately, as you are away, on vacation, etc.out of officeon an email address managed with Infomaniak.
-This way, you can inform your correspondents that you are unable to respond to them immediately, as you are away, on vacation, etc.
+You can thus inform your correspondents that you are unable to respond to them immediately, because you are absent, on vacation, etc.out of office

-• The automatic reply when absent can be activated from the Infomaniak Mail web app (online service ksuite.infomaniak.com/mail) and from the Manager where all addresses of a Mail Service are managed.
+- The automatic reply in case of absence can be activated from the Infomaniak Mail web app (online service ksuite.infomaniak.com/mail) and from the Manager where all the addresses of a Mail Service are managed.

-• You can activate or deactivate a previously saved message, but there cannot be multiple active out-of-office replies on the same email address: activating one message will deactivate another if necessary.
+- You can activate or deactivate a previously recorded message, but there cannot be multiple active responders on the same email address: activating a message deactivates another if necessary

-Activate the out-of-office reply from the Infomaniak Mail web app
+Activate the responder from the Infomaniak Mail web app

 Prerequisites